er1czz/trajectory_simulation/README.md

 # Customers in a *"box"*
 Code Sample to simulate customers movement (dot trajectory) in a retail store
+### Motivation
-### Motivation: People movement tracking data can be commonly found in sports analytics research, for example [metrica football data](https://github.com/metrica-sports/sample-data).
+People movement tracking data can be commonly found in sports analytics research, for example [metrica football data](https://github.com/metrica-sports/sample-data).
 However, human behaves differently during sport vs shopping.
 For example, it is possible all the players would enter and exit the field at the same time.
 The number of people in a sport event can be much fewer than that in a shopping event.
 Therefore, this code is to provide a tool that can synthesize 2D human tracking data in a retail store.
+### Scope
-### Scope: Simulating the trajectory of a customer in a rectanglar retail store (e.g. 10 x 8 2D confined space)
+Simulating the trajectory of a customer in a rectanglar retail store (e.g. 10 x 8 2D confined space)
-### Data synthesis:
+### Data synthesis
      ```git clone https://github.com/er1czz/trajectory_simulation.git```
      ```python app.py``` and follow the instructions to enter number of customers and output file name
 ### Visualization: please refer to the [demo.ipynb](https://github.com/er1czz/trajectory_simulation/blob/main/demo.ipynb)